-EXAMPLE "I could pet a dog or cat," is an example of a coordinating conjunction connecting two words.
+EXAMPLE "I could pet a dog or cat" is an example of a coordinating conjunction connecting two words.

 Consider the following two groups of sentences, and decide if they make sense.
-Corrections will be surrounded in orange.

 Group A

 All of the students wanted to pet the dog, yet the dog was happy to oblige.